paymentwall/paymentwall.github.io/docs/integration-checkout-subscription.md

 * A *pingback* with ```type=13``` is always generated when the recurring billing period is expired.

 * If a user has insufficient funds or a payment fails for any other reason, Paymentwall will make 2 re-attempts (3 attempts in total) to charge the user.
 [Payment Status API](/apis#section-tools-payment-status) can report active status of the subscription with ```date_next``` for the date of next attempt.
 The *subscription* will be stopped if all of the attempts fail.
 And once it is stopped, it will no longer process an attempt to charge the user for the next scheduled payment.
 Paymentwall will send a *pingback* with ```type=14``` in this case , means the corresponding recurring billing payment failed.

 ***

 ## Client-side action

-In a most case, people require a complete payment experience, that is, the end-users can be redirected back to the original applications after making a payment.
+In most cases, a complete payment experience is required wherein the end-users can be redirected back to the original application after making a payment.

 There would be a *link* shown up in the payment successful page which is hosted by Paymentwall or our partners if you have ```success_url``` presented as [optional parameter](/apis#section-checkout-optional_parameter) while building the link of *payment page*.
 Your customers are then able to click it and go back to your applications.